 When it comes to online marketing, marketers have lots of options.
 You must have heard “Content is king”.
 As content marketing is growing, buzzwords connected to it also growing.
-Sponsored Content and Native advertising are two buzzwords freshly.
+Sponsored post and Native advertising are two buzzwords freshly.
+There is much similarity between both of them as both are a paid form of advertisement but then also have some difference.

 While most of the times these two terms are interchangeably be used.
 They have something in common.
 Also, there are circumstances where one is more appropriate than another.

-There is not much difference in sponsored content and native advertising.
+There is not much difference in a sponsored post and native advertising.
 The native advertising is like a traditional ad and sponsored content is more like a media placement.

 Well, both Sponsored ad and Native ad are part of paid advertising.
 Both blend well with the webpage on which they reside.
 Each one of these has a different purpose and will be most effective depending on what your brand hopes to achieve.
 Through this post, you will get an idea, when to use native ads and sponsored content, and show what they look like.